-Sourcing products entails finding a reliable supplier that offers quality products at a fair price and also figuring out the logistics of shipping and delivery.
-Most entrepreneurs also have to juggle all this while attending to other business responsibilities.
+Sourcing products involves more than just finding a reliable supplier.
+It requires securing quality products at a fair price and also figuring out the logistics of shipping and delivery.

 In today’s blog, we highlight how sourcing agents work, why their services matter, and also answer the top dollar question: how much do sourcing agents charge?